 Each industrial activity must be listed in Section 3.1 of the SWP3.
 The names of any pollutants from each industrial activity that might get into the stormwater from your plant must be listed in Section 3.2 of the SWP3.

 How can I find out what my facility’s Standard Industrial Classification (SIC) code is?

 The SIC Code system is maintained by the U.S. Department of Labor, Occupational Safety & Health Administration (OSHA).
-You can search for your SIC code at www.osha.gov/pls/imis/sic_manual.html.
+You can search for SIC code for your industrial activity or business at www.osha.gov/pls/imis/sic_manual.html.

 If your primary industrial activity has been assigned a SIC Code listed in Table 1-3 of OKR05 Permit and you discharge stormwater, you are required to obtain permit coverage, even if the activity does not clearly fit within that SIC Code.

 If there is any uncertainties about whether or not your facility falls within a particular SIC Code, you should contact the ECLS Stormwater Unit of DEQ at (405) 702-6100 for assistance in making the determination of applicability.
 If it is determined that your facility is eligible for permit coverage, you will need to prepare/revise your SWP3 to reflect the actual activities that occur at your facility so that the pollution prevention measures employed at your facility for stormwater runoff are sufficient.

 What if my facility doesn’t discharge stormwater to State waterbodies or an MS4?